Asymptotic posterior normality of the generalized extreme value distribution: Proof of Proposition

 Plug this bound into \eqref{first_incom_gamma}, and we get

-which gives the desired upper bound while noticing $\sqrt{2\pi}e<7$. \end{proof}
+which gives the desired upper bound because $\sqrt{2\pi}e<7$. \end{proof}

-\begin{lemma} Let $Y_1,Y_2,\ldots\stackrel{iid}{\sim}P_{\btheta_0}$, and $\hat{\btheta}_n$ is the local MLE of $L_n(\btheta)$ that is strongly consistent.
+\begin{lemma} Let $Y_1,Y_2,\ldots\stackrel{iid}{\sim}P_{\bEta_0}$, and $\hat{\bEta}_n$ is the local MLE of $L_n(\bEta)$ that is strongly consistent.
 Then

-\end{lemma} \begin{proof} At first, one may tend to think right away that this probability equals to $1$ given that $Y_{(1)}\rightarrow\beta_0$ and $\hat{\beta}_n\rightarrow \beta_0$ almost surely.
+\end{lemma} \begin{proof} At first, one may think right away that the product term in the brackets tends to $1$ given that $Y_{(1)}\rightarrow\beta_0$ and $\hat{\beta}_n\rightarrow \beta_0$ almost surely.
 However, this is not as trivial as it seems because of the different rates of these two convergences and the asymptotic spacings between the order statistics.

 \textbf{(I)} First we prove that